 Unless otherwise noted, all materials posted on the Website, including all images and the source code used to create elements of the Website, are copyrighted by the CAP.
 Except as indicated below or as permitted by Copyright Act, 17 U.S.C. §107, use of such material or source code without the express written consent of the CAP is prohibited.

 Except as may otherwise be prohibited, permission to make digital or physical copies of part or all of this work for personal or classroom/educational use is granted, provided copies are not made or distributed for profit or commercial advantage and provided further that the CAP's copyright notice and full citation are included in the copies or displayed with full or partial images.
 Permission to make any other copies, to republish, to pull down servers, or redistribute to list servers requires prior written authorization from the CAP.

-You shall direct any requests for permission to use copyrighted material to the CAP Web department.
+You shall direct any requests for permission to use copyrighted material to the CAP digital team.
 You agree to adhere to copyrights for material on this Website owned by parties other than the CAP.
 You agree to adhere to specific copyright and disclaimer notices for cancer protocols and checklists, Laboratory Accreditation Program Checklists, Archives of Pathology & Laboratory Medicine, and other materials protected under copyright.